backstage-technical-services/hub/docs/Development Workflow.md

 be performed using an MR (although this merge request doesn't need to be approved) but it's often easier to perform this merge locally and push.

 The release is performed by tagging the release commit with a version tag: `{version}` (this should be the same as the `release/{version}` branch name).
 The tag's release notes should include a list of everything being released (use the previous MRs to help you), linking back to the original ticket where possible.

-The tag will begin the deployment process to live, but the actual deployment will need to be manually triggered from the [CI/CD page][cicd].
+> We haven't set up CI/CD to automatically deploy code changes since
+> moving back to GitHub, so any updates need to be manually done.
+Ask in
+> Slack for help.

 ## Tidying Up
 Once a release has been deployed, there are a few bits of housekeeping to do: